How to Handle Customer Complaints

 Sometimes, even just listening to a customer can go a long way towards resolving a complaint.
 Upset customers just want to be heard and you’ll be doing them a favor by listening to them.
 Make sure you fully understand customer complaints before you try to address them.

-When customers are explaining their issue to you, it’s important to follow up with probing questions that will help you get to the heart of the matter.
+Follow up what they’ve told you with probing questions that will help you get to the heart of the matter.
 The aim is to establish a dialogue with the customers that will help to uncover hidden issues and hopefully lead to a more effective resolution to the problem.

 There are all sorts of questions you can ask, depending on the circumstances: